What is Marfan syndrome?

 Connective tissue gives strength and support to many parts of the body.
 Besides the blood vessels and heart valves, the tendons, ligaments and cartilage are all examples of connective tissue.

-Heart problems are typically the most serious problems in children with Marfan syndrome.
+Heart problems are usually the most serious problems in children with Marfan syndrome.
 The walls of their major arteries tend to be weak.
-Often their aorta is affected.
+Often, their aorta is affected.
 If it is, the aorta gets bigger.
 This weakens the inner wall of the aorta.

 A weak inner aortic wall can result in an aneurysm (pronounced AN-yer-iz-em), an area where the wall bulges outward.

 A weak inner aortic wall can also tear.
 Then blood can leak through the tears and separate the layers of the aorta.
 This problem is called aortic dissection.

 Marfan Syndrome in Children